NASDAQ: CGC

 Canopy Growth has never been profitable on the basis of GAAP operating income, and it remains unprofitable despite efforts to cut costs and drive profitability, including the sale of its retail business for an undisclosed amount and the divestiture of its This Works skin care and wellness brand.

 Operationally, Canopy continues to lose money.
-It also has a large interest expense from $560 million in high-interest debt, and its GAAP results swing wildly due to its minority stakes in other companies and a history of asset impairments and restructuring expenses.
+It also has a large interest expense at CAD$105.4 million, and its GAAP results swing wildly due to its minority stakes in other companies and a history of asset impairments and restructuring expenses.

-The debt burden itself may make it difficult for the company to ever reach a profit, at least without being able to refinance at a lower rate.
-Additionally, only one of its three principal business segments reported an increase in revenue in the most recent quarter, which was Storz & Bickel increasing just 2%.
+Reducing the debt burden increases the company's chances of reaching a profit, and it may need to refinance its debt at a lower rate.
+Additionally, only one of its three principal business segments reported an increase in revenue in the most recent quarter; Canada Cannabis revenue climbed just 4%.
 At this point, the company doesn't seem to have any major growth drivers that would help it achieve profitability.

-In fiscal 2024, which ended on March 31, the company reported a GAAP net loss of $657.3 million, which included a $66 million loss in asset impairment and restructuring expenses.
+In fiscal 2025, which ended on March 31, the company had a GAAP operating loss of CA$117.1 million, which included a CA$31 million loss in asset impairment and restructuring expenses.

-It also reported an adjusted EBITDA loss of $59 million and a $282 million operating cash flow loss.
+It also reported an adjusted EBITDA loss of CA$23.5 million and a CA$282 million operating cash flow loss.

 Does Canopy Growth pay a dividend?